 “There’s nothing too terrible about things disappearing—or forgetting about them.
 And those Memory Police are only after people who aren’t able to forget.”
 (54)

-Even though she doesn’t know what she forgets and the sting fades quickly, it’s the awareness of her forgetting that pulls at the narrator (and at reader).
+Even though she doesn’t know what she forgets and the sting fades quickly, it’s the awareness of her forgetting that pulls at the narrator (and at the reader).
 While there’s tension in the first half of the book due to run-ins with the Memory Police, it’s the narrator’s awareness of her losses that forms the core of the book and a question: What happens when too much is lost?
 Things disappear all the time and new things are rarely created.
 The current condition is untenable.

 While I loved the ending, I can see where some readers might not.
 Yes, it bugs me that there’s no resolution about what causes the forgetting.
 I’m fairly certain it’s supernatural, though, which is a kind of answer.
 If this book were very different, the narrator might storm the headquarters of the Memory Police and demand answers, but this isn’t that kind of book.
 The actual ending is surreal and abstract, but it provides closure even without answers.
 I appreciated the end more when it occurred to me that while tension with the Memory Police may shape the story, the heart of the book is much quieter and more personal.

 Overall: 4.8 (out of 5.0) The only weakness is that it slows down somewhere past the halfway mark.
-After some extraordinarily tense moments with the Memory Police, the novel swings to quieter moments and long discussions of hearts—either plump with memory, or full of holes like sieves.
+After some extraordinarily tense moments with the Memory Police, the novel swings to quieter moments and long discussions of hearts—either plump with memory, or full of holes.
 It took me a little while to comprehend the book’s change in tone and let go of the dystopian novel I thought I was reading.

 Image credit: Goodreads